 Art Education—Elementary, BAEd

-What Is the Study of Art Education?
+What is the study of Art Education—Elementary?

 The broad instructional concept is to integrate the components of art history, art criticism, and studio art courses, university courses, Gallery Exhibition Program and the permanent collection.
 The student learns to interpret, analyze and make intelligent judgments about art as well as learning the skills and concepts of the studio.
 A grasp of the dynamic nature of a culture and the continuing extension of its visual language is a fundamental objective.